Pandora: Documentation en: Data Presentation/Visualization

-The same as the overlapped version but with separated graphs.
-For example, if we request a period of one week and activate this option, the week before the chosen one will also be shown.
+It shows the same graph as the overlapped version but in a separated graph.
+For example, if you request a period of one week and activate this option, the week before the chosen one will also be displayed.

 "Show Unknowns Chart."

-It shows boxes in grey shading covering the periods in which Pandora FMS cannot guarantee the module's status, either due to data loss, disconnection of a software agent, etc.
+It shows boxes in grey shading covering the periods where Pandora FMS cannot guarantee the module's status, either due to data loss, software agent shutdown, etc.

 Show Full Scale Graph (TIP).

-Switches the painting mode from "normal" to "TIP".
-In this mode, the graphs will show real data rather than approximations, so the time it will take to generate them will be longer.
+It switches the drawing mode from "normal" to "TIP".
+That way, graphs will show real data rather than approximations, so the time it will take to generate them will be longer.